 AI-Native Workflow

-Hush provides commands specifically designed for AI coding assistants.
-These let AI agents reason about your secrets without ever seeing the actual values.
+Hush keeps secrets encrypted at rest and provides AI-safe commands that let AI assistants help you manage secrets without ever seeing the actual values.

-hush inspect- Shows all variables with masked valueshush has <key>- Checks if a specific variable exists
+hush run -- <command>- Decrypts to memory, runs command with secrets as env varshush set <key>- AI invokes command, user enters value (AI never sees it)hush inspect- Shows all variables with masked values (human-readable)hush has <key>- Checks if a specific variable exists

 Commands for AI Agents